 Although these results were intriguing, we did not recommend that gender to be one of the criteria used for course placement because we suspected that gender was surrogate for some more actionable factor.
-Instead we obtained SCSE funds for investigating what other variable(s) in student records could be used along with ACT_M to predict passing rates.
+Instead we obtained SCSE funds for investigating what other variable(s) in student records could be used along with ACTM to predict passing rates.

-Following up on spring 2010 work, in the summer of 2010 we obtained UMD student information records data for students who had taken Algebra, Finite Math, Precalc or Calclin fall, 2006 through spring 2010.
+Following up on spring 2010 work, in the summer of 2010 we obtained UMD student information records data for students who had taken Algebra, Finite Math, Precalc or Calc1in fall, 2006 through spring 2010.
 This data, scrubbed of all student identifiers, included gender, ACT composite score and subject sub scores, high school grade point average, high school and university math courses taken and grades, college of enrolment, and major field of study.

 We used data from four semesters, Fall 2008 through Spring 2010, to identify factors correlating with students' achievement for each of three different measures of success.
 These were achieving at least a C in the course (C success), achieving at least a B- (B-success) and achieving at least a B (B success).
-For each course Ms. Wright found that ACT_M and high school math grade (HS_M) could predict each of the three measures of success, except for C success in Precalc.
-She also found that ACT_M alone could predict B- and B success for all four courses and that HS_M alone could predict C success in Precalc.
-It was curious that ACT_M was not significant for C success in Precalc, while it was significant for all other success/course combinations considered.
-We also determined that several other variables were not significant in combination with ACT_M including ACT English subject score, whether the course was taken in a spring or fall semester, the student's college, and the student's major.
+For each course Ms. Wright found that ACTM and high school math grade (HSM) could predict each of the three measures of success, except for C success in Precalc.
+She also found that ACTM alone could predict B- and B success for all four courses and that HSM alone could predict C success in Precalc.
+It was curious that ACTM was not significant for C success in Precalc, while it was significant for all other success/course combinations considered.
+We also determined that several other variables were not significant in combination with ACTM including ACT English subject score, whether the course was taken in a spring or fall semester, the student's college, and the student's major.

-Probability of Success Based on ACT_M and HS_M
+Probability of Success Based on ACTM and HSM

-In order to consider high school math grade as a second independent variable for modelling probability of success, we placed letter grades into bins and used grade-bin number (HS_M) as a numeric variable.
-For models based on both ACT_M and HS_M, the high school math letter-grade bins were {A, A-}, {B+, B, B-}, and{C+ or less} and were numbered 2, 1, and 0 respectively.
-Ms. Wright used SAS and data of the form $(x_1, z_1, y_1),...,(x_n, z_n, y_n)$, where x_i was ACT_M for the ith student, z_i was HS_M for the ith student and y_i was 1 (success) or 0 (no success).
-The models for probability of success, p, were of the form
+In order to consider high school math grade as a second independent variable for modelling probability of success, we placed letter grades into bins and used grade-bin number (HSM) as a numeric variable.
+For models based on both ACTM and HSM, the high school math letter-grade bins were {A, A-}, {B+, B, B-}, and{C+ or less} and were numbered 2, 1, and 0 respectively.
+Ms. Wright used SAS and data of the form $(x_1, z_1, y_1),...,(x_n, z_n, y_n)$ , where $x_i$ was ACTM for the ith student, $z_i$ was HSM for the ith student and $y_i$ was 1 (success) or 0 (no success).
+The models for probability of success, p, were of the form courses.
+For each model except the one for C success in Precalc, the associated chisquared statistics indicated that both $ACT_M$ and $HS_M$ were strongly predictive.
+For the model of C success in Precalc, only $HS_M$ was predictive.

-$p = \frac{1}{1 + e^{-(a + bx_1 + cz_1)}}$, with regression-specified parameters a, b and c.
-Such models were fit for each of the three success measures and for each of the four courses.
-For each model except the one for C success in Precalc, the associated chisquared statistics indicated that both ACT_M and HS_M were strongly predictive.
-For the model of C success in Precalc, only HS_M was predictive.
+$$p=rac{1}{1+e^{-(a+bx_1+cz_1)}}$$ , with regression-specified parameters $a,b$ and $c$ .
+Such models were fit for each of the three success measures and for each of the four

 We constructed an Excel advisement tool that incorporated all twelve models of success.
 The tool is a dynamic alternative to using the models' graphs or look-up tables.
-The models are hidden behind a user interface that provides the probability of C success, B- success and B success for each of Calc 1, finite, Precalc and Algebra based on user-provided ACT_M and high school math grade selected from draw-down menus.
+The models are hidden behind a user interface that provides the probability of C success, B- success and B success for each of Calc 1, finite, Precalc and Algebra based on user-provided ACTM and high school math grade selected from draw-down menus.
 We gave this tool to the SCSE advisement office for use as an aide when discussing a student's mathematics preparation and placement.

-Will Raising ACT_M Prerequisites Alone Raise Passing Rates to 85%?
+Will Raising ACTM Prerequisites Alone Raise Passing Rates to 85%?